Since 2017

 How to tell if spices have spoiled

-• Changed color or clumping?
-Check for taste.
+• Have they changed colour or started clumping?
+Check the taste.

 Table: Shelf life of spices